 - 2. The original public meaning of the Establishment Clause casts no doubt on religious accommodations.
 Religious exemptions were no part of the historic religious establishment.
 They emerged in the wake of free exercise and disestablishment, to protect religious minorities.
-Religious exemptions were widespread in the colonial period, and seriously debated.
-But with only one readily distinguishable exception, there is no record of anyone arguing that religious exemptions would raise an establishment issue. - 3.
+Religious exemptions were widespread in the colonial period, and the exemption from military service was seriously debated.
+But with only one readily distinguishable exception, no one argued that religious exemptions would raise an establishment issue. - 3.
 Since Hardison, this Court has repeatedly and unanimously confirmed that "there is ample room for accommodation of religion under the Establishment Clause."
 Corporation of the Presiding Bishop v.
 Amos, 483 U.S. 327, 338 (1987).
-A law may raise Establishment Clause concerns if it guarantees an absolute and unqualified right to accommodation, but Title VII creates no such right.
+A law may raise Establishment Clause concerns if it guarantees an absolute right to accommodation, but Title VII creates no such right.
 The undue-hardship exception enables courts to fully consider the legitimate interests of both employers and employees.
 It should not be a veto on nearly all requests for reasonable accommodation.